Capaha Park splash pad opening and parks day delayed due to coronavirus

 Sign up for our newsletter about the coronavirus (COVID-19)

-As for Cape Girardeau's other aquatic venues -- Cape Splash and the municipal pool at Terry W. Kitchen Central Junior High School -- preparations are being made for the start of the 2020 swimming seasons.
+As for Cape Girardeaus other aquatic venues Cape Splash and the municipal pool at Terry W. Kitchen Central Junior High School preparations are being made for the start of the 2020 swimming seasons.

-As in past years, Williams said the umbrellas at Cape Splash along North Kingshighway will serve as a "countdown" leading up to the aquatic park's opening.
+As in past years, Williams said the umbrellas at Cape Splash along North Kingshighway will serve as a countdown leading up to the aquatic parks opening.

 More to explore